kengraf/recipes/Soup-Chili-Stew/Irish-stew.md

 ###  Directions

-Remove the lamb and set aside.
-Add the Guinness to the pot and scrape up any browned bits from the bottom.
-Press cancel.
-Add the meat back into the pan along with the stock, Worcestershire sauce, bay leaves, and veggies.
-Add the bundle of rosemary or thyme.
-Close the lid, lock, and set the vent to the seal position.
-Pressure cook on high for 30 minutes.
-When the machine beeps, let the pressure release naturally, this may take 15 – 20 minutes.
-Add the cabbage to the stew and stir well.
-It will wilt in the heat of the stew.
-Meanwhile make a paste of the butter and flour, and when the stew is done, blend it in, stirring well, to thicken the broth slightly.
-Taste to adjust seasonings and serve with lots of chopped parsley.
-This is the most important step in the recipe ~ take the time to taste and adjust, it makes all the difference.

-* Preheat oven to 325
 * Toss the lamb cubes with 1 tablespoon of vegetable oil.
 * In a separate bowl, stir together the flour, salt, and pepper.
 Dredge the lamb in this to coat.
 * Heat the remaining oil in a Dutch oven over medium-high heat.
 Add the lamb, and brown on all sides.
+* Remove the lamb and set aside.
+* Add the Guinness to the pot and scrape up any browned bits from the bottom.
-* Remove lamb and add the veggies: leeks, parsnips, turnips, and carrots
+* Add the veggies: leeks, parsnips, turnips, and carrots
-* Add the beef stock, Guiness, Worcestershire, bay leaves, and rosemary/thyme
+* Add the beef stock, Guiness, Worcestershire, bay leaves, and bundle of rosemary/thyme
 * Reduce the heat to medium, cover, and cook for 5 minutes.
 * Add the lamb back in.
-* Bake for 3 hours, stirring occasionally.
+* Simmer for 3 hours, stirring occasionally.
+> {!TIP}
+> This is the most important step in the recipe ~ take the time to taste and adjust, it makes all the difference.
 * Add potatos with an hour left.
 * Add the cabbage to the stew and stir well.
 It will wilt in the heat of the stew.
 * Meanwhile make a paste of the butter and flour, and when the stew is done, blend it in, stirring well, to thicken the broth slightly.